GoLangsam/pipe/examples/httpsyet/README.md

 Further, using `anyThing=Site` (watch the change to the public type!) generated stuff becomes public (where intended) and can be seen in godoc.

+Last, but not least, the idea to have `Results` in a separate package has been abandoned, as this adds more complications than benefit.

 ---